graphdeco-inria/gaussian-splatting/README.md

 The components have different requirements w.r.t. both hardware and software.
 They have been tested on Windows 10 and Ubuntu Linux 22.04.
 Instructions for setting up and running each of them are found in the sections below.

-## New features  [Please check regularly!]

-We will be adding several new features soon.
-In the meantime Orange has kindly added [OpenXR support](#openXR-support) for VR viewing.
-Please come back soon, we will be adding other features, building among others on recent 3DGS followup papers.

 ## Optimizer